pantrypoints/sp/content/en/research/keynes/general-theory/chapter-13.md

 The psychological time-preferences of an individual need two sets of decisions.

-1. The propensity to consume= This is his time-preference or the need for cash now
+1. The propensity to consume: This is his time-preference or the need for cash now

 How much money does he need now?

 <!-- This determines for each individual how much of his income he will consume and save. -->

-2. His liquidity preference= This is his need or love for cash in the future
+2. His liquidity preference: This is his need or love for cash in the future

 How much money does he *not* need now?